oussema286/fordead_package/docs/Tutorials/Validation/02_extract_reflectance.md

 The file will not be overwritten if the process is re-run with the same data.
 New Sentinel-2 acquisitions or ground observations will be appended to the file if added to the input data.

-The update procedure can be tested with additional Sentinel-2 data located in **<MyWorkingDirectory>/validation_tutorial/sentinel_data_update**: copy and paste this additional data to the sentinel_data directory and run this step again.
+The update procedure can be tested with additional Sentinel-2 data located in <MyWorkingDirectory>/validation_tutorial/sentinel_data_update: copy and paste this additional data to the sentinel_data directory and run this step again.

-** need an additional example to test what happens hen adding polygons **

 [PREVIOUS PAGE](https://fordead.gitlab.io/fordead_package/docs/Tutorials/Validation/01_preprocessing_observations)